V1929/Salary-Dashboard/README.md

-Referring to the demonstration above, and the code below, to highligh the role selected, I utilized the same query.
+Referring to the demonstration above to the code below, to highligh the role selected, I utilized the same query.
 Changing the absolute reference of cell D2 from not equal, (<>), to equal ( = ), to highlight the selected role.

 ![Alt text](media/Highlight_2.png)